How to Open Bank Account in Hong Kong

 Hong Kong ID card: To get your free Hong Kong ID, book an appointment with the Registration Of Persons Office.
 Take your passport, application form and 2 passport-sized photos with you.
 Apart from using your Hong Kong identity card for opening a bank account, you can use it for immigration clearance and public services such as a library card and public transport.

-Best Banks in Hong Kong
+Best Banks in Hong Kong for Foreigners

 There are many local and international banks you can open an account within Hong Kong.
 Open an account with the bank that is convenient for you.
 Consider the products it offers, the location of its branches and charges.
 Most banks offer current, savings and investment accounts.
 Other banks provide cashback, rewards and loans.